andreasreuter/domain-code-kit-swift/README.md

 You can contact me at any time andireuter86@gmail.com.

 # Roadmap
-:stopwatch: I investigate into usage of domain-driven design in ui.
+- I investigate into usage of domain-driven design in ui.
-:blue_book: I work on a custom blog to share practical tips and skills
+- I work on a custom blog to share practical tips and skills

 # Copyright
 Copyright © 2023 Andreas Reuter.
 All rights reserved.